The Ultimate Guide to Apartment Marketing Ideas in 2026

 Residents always need to be reminded when their lease renewal is coming up.
 Get creative with your renewal reminders.

 For example, you could give a donut in a box with a note that says, “Donut forget to renew your lease by January 1.”
+Or, give residents a tin of popcorn and a note that says, “Pop into the leasing office to renew your lease by January 1.”

 Most people won’t initiate complaints, so by opening the door for residents to give their input, you’ll learn how you can make your community a positive experience for everyone.
 This is also a good way to generate positive reviews.

-Don’t be shy when it comes to asking people to give your community a review – obviously if they seem satisfied.
-For example, when a resident is handed his or her keys at move in, you could ask, “Why did you choose to lease here?”
+For example, when a resident is handed his or her keys at move-in, you could ask, “Why did you choose to lease here?”
 Type up his or her response and add their testimonial to your website (make sure they know first what you are using it for).

 Or, you could ask current residents who are renewing their lease what they like about living in your community.